Brad Finstad: Federal debt ceiling

 Finstad was among the 71 House Republicans who voted against final passage of the Fiscal Responsibility Act of 2023.

+Foreign policy

-He voted to provide Israel with support following the 2023 Hamas attack on Israel.
+Finstad voted to provide Israel with support following the 2023 Hamas attack on Israel.

+In February 2026, Finstad supported Trump's initial strikes in the 2026 Iran war.
+In June 2026, he voted against a war powers resolution intended to limit the Iran war.

+One Big Beautiful Bill Act

+In 2025, Finstad voted for the One Big Beautiful Bill Act.

 Vote to defund vice president

 On November 8, 2023, Finstad joined 100 other Republicans voting in favor of an amendment to a large appropriations bill that would prohibit funding for the Office of Vice President Kamala Harris.